codeb2cc/gmcadmin/README.md

     go get -u github.com/robfig/revel/revel
     go get -u github.com/codeb2cc/gomemcache/memcache

-Use [Grunt](http://gruntjs.com/) to build the web app.
+Use [Bower](http://bower.io) and  [Grunt](http://gruntjs.com/) to build the web app.
 Remember to modify the websocket url and other configs in `public/src/js/app.js` before building.

     cd $GOPATH/src/github.com/codeb2cc/gmcadmin
     cd public

     npm install
+    bower install
     grunt release

 All static files go to the `public/dist` folder.
 The resources url prefix is `/public/`.
 You can move them somewhere else to be better served by Nginx, etc. Check `conf/routes` for route details.